manuelbomi/McDonalds-Enterprise-AI-Infused-Data-Pipelines-on-Databricks/README.md

 Multilingual translation for global operations

 > [!IMPORTANT]
-> Please see Miscellaneous for snapshots of how AI functions are inserted on McDonald's customers' reviews data pipeline.
+> Please see Miscellaneous for snapshots of how AI functions are inserted on McDonald's customers' reviews data.
 Only the high level AI parts are shown in this project.
-Interested users (with .ipynb IDEs) can also download the reveiews and codes for this repository and run it as stand-alone project without the Data Lake/Unity Catalog backends.
+Interested users (with .ipynb IDEs) can also download the reviews and codes for this repository and run it as stand-alone project without the Data Lake/Unity Catalog backends.
 > An example of how AI fucntions are used on McDocnald's customers' review data is shown below:
 >
 > <img width="980" height="405" alt="Image" src="https://github.com/user-attachments/assets/dd17d2ff-0724-4abf-aa4d-3e6e0618c215" />
->
+> More examples are available under Miscellaneous

 ---